tardis-sn/tardis/docs/development/code_quality.rst

             )
         # Rest of the code ...

-Here ``packets_mode`` parameter can only be string "virtual" or "real".
-Thus in case of an invalid value passed, it raises a specific exception (``ValueError``) and informs the user about what is the error and how it can be resolved.
-Besides, by raising exception, the method safely returns without executing code with wrong parameter value which would have caused unwanted behaviour.
+Here, the ``packets_mode`` parameter can only be string "virtual" or "real".
+Thus, in case of an invalid value passed, it raises a specific exception (``ValueError``) and informs the user of what the error is and how it can be resolved.
+Aside from raising exception an exception, this method safely returns without executing code with an invalid parameter value which would have caused unwanted behaviour.